hunar4321/particle-life/README.md

-The javascript code is as simple as this ( watch this YouTube video for a walkthrough tutorial: https://youtu.be/0Kx4Y9TVMGg )
+The javascript code is as simple as this
 ```
   <canvas id="life" width="500" height="500"></canvas>
   <script>